If you need to take a drive test to get your license, you must test with

 - You must take two photo copies of a picture ID to the drive test.

-- Currently, all of the testing businesses require you to use one of their company owned vehicles for the test.
+- Currently, some of the testing businesses require you to use one of their company owned vehicles for the test.

 - To be eligible to take a drive test: